Thinkmill/emery/README.md

 ## How?

-Static type checking should still be the source-of-truth, but we can also surface a more palatable error message to consumers.
+Static type checking should always be the source-of-truth, but we can also surface a more palatable error message for consumers.
 A potential approach might be:

 ```ts
 function getThingByIndex<N extends number>(index: NonNegativeInteger<N>) {